-Physiological measurements included in the present analysis were age- and height-standardised z-scores [20] of the pre-bronchodilator forced expiratory volume in 0.5 s (FEV0.5), bronchial responsiveness (provocative concentration of methacholine causing a 20% decrease in transcutaneous oxygen tension (PC20-Ptc,O2)) [21], and atopy assessed by skin-prick testing.
-Subjects responding to one or more of four aeroallergens (cat hair, dog danders, Dermatophagoides pteronyssinus and mixed grass pollen) were designated atopic (for further details see supplementary data).
+Physiological measurements included in this analysis were age- and height-standardized z-scores [21] of the pre-bronchodilator forced expiratory volume in 0.5s (FEV{0.5}), bronchial responsiveness (provoking concentration of methacholine causing a 20% decrease in transcutaneous oxygen tension (PC20tc-PO2)) [22], and atopy assessed by skin prick testing.
+Subjects responding to one or more of four aeroallergens (cat hair, dog danders, Dermatophagoides pteronyssinus and mixed grass pollen) were designated atopic.
+For more details see online supplementary material.